 Once you start to plan for the added efficiencies and new features of your CRM, you’ll be able to communicate with your team how they can change their day to day activities to get the most out of the platform.

-Also, make sure the incorporate your own use of the CRM as much as possible.
+Also, make sure they incorporate your use of the CRM as much as possible.
 Lead by example in adopting the new CRM.
 Make sure your team sees how much you value the CRM and how that value translates to them.
+CRM adoption rates are much higher within teams where usage is constantly encouraged and illustrated by leadership.

 An Ongoing Process